itou-rui/turborepo-starter/README.md

 Automates the synchronization of labels with the repository.
 Refer to [sync labels documentation](docs/sync-labels.md) for configuration and workflows.

+## Releases

+This project includes a workflow that automatically generates release notes.
+For more details, refer to [releases](/docs/releases.md).

 ## Commit Rules